evtimov-ptr/JavaScript-Projects/Bankist/README.md

 # Bankist

-Bankist is an application where a user can perform the following operations:
+Bankist is a fully functional application where a user can perform the following operations:
 * Deposit
 * Sort movements
 * Withdrawal